Follow us!

 RSS feeds being a little limited in terms of interactions, we also offer you an information email where we publish our news regularly (no more than once a week).
 As this letter is in fact a mailing list, you can also reply to it to enrich the reflections.

-Concretely, just send an email to this address: news-subscribe@arsouyes.org (no need to put an object or content there, the robot will not read it) and you will receive, perhaps in your spam, a confirmation email that you just need to reply to (same, no content needed, just “reply”).
+Concretely, just send an email to the list (no need to put an object or content there, the robot will not read it) and you will receive, perhaps in your spam, a confirmation email that you just need to reply to (same, no content needed, just “reply”).

-To unsubscribe, just send an email to this address: news-unsubscribe@arsouyes.org (no subject or body needed) and the robot will send you a confirmation email (watch your spam) to which you just need to answer.
+To unsubscribe, just send an email to this address: arsouyes-en-unsubscribe@arsouyes.org (or arsouyes-fr-unsubscribe@arsouyes.org for the french version, no subject or body needed) and the robot will send you a confirmation email (watch your spam) to which you just need to answer.
 This is reminded at the end of each message sent by the list.

 And if you find these manipulations too complicated, write to us and we will take care of it for you.